C2FO/vfs/README.md

     osTmpFile, err := osLocation.NewFile("anotherFile.txt") // file at /tmp/anotherFile.txt
 ```

-With a number of files and locations between s3 and the local file system you can
-perform a number of actions without any consideration for the system's api or
+You can perform a number of actions without any consideration for the system's api or implementation details.
-implementation details.

 ```go
     osFileExists, err := osFile.Exists() // true, nil